 3 Benefits of Direct Mail Marketing in E-Commerce

 Chances are, the majority of your customers are suffering from some form of digital fatigue—just like most Americans.
 The amount of messaging we all receive on a daily basis through screens is just too much.
-The digital landscape is becoming increasingly cluttered, noisier and, quite frankly, more annoying each day.
-It is a messy, competitive space in which marketers fight for consumers’ increasingly overwhelmed attention spans.
+The digital landscape is becoming more cluttered, noisy and, quite frankly, annoying each day.
+It is a messy, competitive space in which marketers fight for consumers’ increasingly limited attention.
 Direct mail gives you access to another playing field entirely—one that is favorable to marketers:

-- The mailbox is actually becoming less competitive.
+- The space is actually becoming less competitive.
 The US Postal Service handled 50 billion fewer pieces of mail in 2016 than in 2008.

 - For every $167 spent on direct mail, marketers sell $2,095 in goods.